Hey đź‘‹. I’m Matt.

 • Virtualization (especially VMware), Infosec, and Storage (especially EMC and NetApp)

-Communities I’ve Helped Build:
+Communities I’ve helped build:

-Projects I’ve Contributed To:
+Projects I’ve contributed to:

 I often open small PRs as I work through new problem or as a way of saying thank you to a project.
-That’s led to contributions to Kubernetes, the CHAOSS community, iPython, Chezmoi, this Notion wrapper for Linux, Slack API Tutorial, Go GitHub library, Slack Go library, Leeroy from Docker, Awesome Maintainers, The Lita project, Homebrew, CHAOSS project, the CNCF Landscape, and many more.
+That’s led to contributions to Obsidian, Kubernetes, the CHAOSS community, iPython, Chezmoi, this Notion wrapper for Linux, Slack API Tutorial, Go GitHub library, Slack Go library, Leeroy from Docker, Awesome Maintainers, The Lita project, Homebrew, CHAOSS project, the CNCF Landscape, and many more.
 I also consulted behind-the-scenes for Exercism and continue to recommend joining their community because I ❤️ them.

 Articles